Haveadream1/to-do-list/README.md

 * JS
     * Button add should be disable if the form is already present
     * Separate logic from DOM
-* Form
-    * css don't have the same size
-    * size up main container
 1. Aside
     * Review backgroud-color
     * Review outline on focus
 2. Main
     * Add info in which project we are
     * Check invalid date, the container grow
-    * change the position of the button
 3. Object
     * Change todo if the project is changed
 4. Others